reef-technologies/b2-sdk-python/doc/source/advanced.rst

 B2 server API allows for creation of an object from existing objects.
 This allows to avoid transferring data from the source machine if the desired outcome can be (at least partially) constructed from what is already on the server.

-The way **b2sdk** exposes this functonality is through a few functions that allow the user to express the desired outcome and then the library takes care of planning and executing the work.
+The way **b2sdk** exposes this functionality is through a few functions that allow the user to express the desired outcome and then the library takes care of planning and executing the work.
 Please refer to the table below to compare the support of object creation methods for various usage patterns.

 *****************
 Available methods